AspadaX/cchain/docs/JSON_schema.md

       "arg1",
       "arg2"
     ],
+    "working_directory": "/path/to/work/directory", // The directory where the command will be executed.
     "interpreter": "Sh", // A terminal interpreter to use.
 If you use `sh`, then put `sh` here.
 Leaving the field empty or null will disable the interpreter.
     "environment_variables_override": { // An object containing environment variables to override.
 If you want to override the environment variables, put them here.
       "hello": "world", // This will set hello environment variable to world